-- Select Reporting Tools, Query, Query Manager.
-Alternatively, select Reporting Tools, Query, Query Viewer. - 2.
-Click Search, and then right-click the HTML link on the Query Manager or Query Viewer search page. - 3.
+- 2. Click Search, and then right-click the HTML link on the Query Manager or Query Viewer search page. - 3.
 Click the Add to Favorites option on the Internet Explorer menu.

 The Add Favorite page appears.

 - 4. Change the text in the Name box to the name of your query. - 5.
 Click the OK button.